 Have you or a loved one been injured in a boating accident?

-With nearly 30% of Canadian boating fatalities occurring in Ontario, boat safety is a major concern.
+With nearly 30 per cent of Canadian boating fatalities occurring in Ontario, boat safety is a major concern.
 If you or a loved one has been hurt, or tragically, lost their life, while on the water, a boat accident lawyer at Greg Monforton and Partners can explain your legal options and provide the representation you require.

 Over 150 boat varieties exist, but only certain models are used recreationally.
 Most boaters will be familiar with the types of boats that can be found on Ontario waters.